arsalan0c/dafny-programs/verification.md

 `wp[S, Q]` denotes the weakest precondition of S w.r.t Q, where S is a statement and Q is a condition on the post-state of S. <br />
 Q is satisfied if the execution of S terminates.
 Weakest preconditions express what must hold in the pre-state of S in order for Q to be satisfied.

 They reduce the problem of verifying a Hoare triple into proving a first-order formula.
-An advantage of using weakest preconditions (backwards reasoning) over strongest postcondition (forwards reasoning) is that assignment statements can be handled syntactically
+An advantage of using weakest preconditions (backwards reasoning) over strongest postcondition (forwards reasoning) is that assignment statements can be handled syntactically.

 #### Simple Statements
 - `wp[xs := EE;, Q] = Q[EE/xs]`  (Q, the postcondition, is established if what Q says about xs holds for EE in pre-state) <br />